rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 Unlike most CI/CD solutions, the Tekton pipeline definitions are not stored with the codebase.
 Instead, they are deployed directly onto the cluster that they will run on.

 ### Tekton Pipeline Chart
 We will use stakater's `pipeline-charts` Helm chart to deploy the Tekton resources.
-The chart contains templates for all required Tekton resources such as pipeline, task, eventlistener, triggers, etc. We will fill in the values for these resources and deploy a functioning pipeline.
+The chart contains templates for all required Tekton resources such as `pipeline`, `task`, `eventlistener`, `triggers`, etc. We will fill in the values for these resources and deploy a functioning pipeline.
 (Hiding complexity using Tekton pipeline chart)

 ![pipeline-charts-structure](./images/pipeline-charts-structure.png)